Feeding Your Senior Dog

 - Added MCTs, omega-3s, and antioxidants

-Nutrient Adjustments are Needed for Senior Dogs
+- Nutrient Adjustments are Needed for Senior Dogs

 While some dogs may not need a change in the nutrient composition of their diet as they age, there are nutritional adjustments that may specifically benefit senior dogs, depending on a number of factors (e.g. their activity level or underlying medical conditions).
 Here are some of the most common:

-vets get often and for good reason.
-The protein stores of a senior dog turn over more rapidly than in younger dogs, andlike humans, dogs can start to lose muscle mass as they age.
+- Older dogs may require more protein in their diet: “How much protein does a senior dog need?” is a question we get often and for good reason.
+The protein stores of a senior dog turn over more rapidly than in younger dogs, and like humans, dogs can start to lose muscle mass as they age.
 Extra protein supplies amino acids that help make up for that loss, and these keep aging pups stronger and more mobile.
-Senior dog diets would therefore ideally have more than 75 grams of protein per 1,000 calories.
-To get an accurate picture of the protein-to-calories ratio in your dog's current food, check out our pet food nutriend calculator.
+Senior dog diets should have more than 75 grams of protein per 1,000 calories.
+To get an accurate picture of the protein-to-calories ratio in your dog’s current food, check out our pet food nutrient calculator.

-Note that there is one caveat here: Phosphorus content tends to increase with the amount of protein, and it is recommended that you find ways to reduce phosphorus intake in senior dogs with kidney disease.
-Once the disease reaches a certain stage, restricting phosphorus becomes important to prevent its progression.
-It remains controversial as to whether or not protein needs to be restricted in these dogs.
-What is clear is that higher-protein diets have never been associated with a higher likelihood of developing kidney disease in dogs. - Some senior dogs may require higher or lower fat in their food: Some senior dogs struggle to keep on weight.
+Some senior dogs may require higher or lower fat in their food: Some senior dogs struggle maintain weight.
 If you notice your dog dropping pounds, talk to your vet about underlying medical conditions that could affect his appetite, calorie needs, and/or digestion.
 If muscle mass is the problem, a high-protein diet is critical; if your dog is getting thinner for some other reason, your vet may recommend a diet higher in fat.
+If your senior dog is struggling with obesity, your vet might recommend a low-fat diet.
 On the other hand, a diet with reduced fat may be in order for a senior dog struggling with obesity.

-- For weight gain: More than 450 calories per cup for kibble, or a higher-fat diet with more than 50 grams of fat per 1,000 calories.
+For weight gain: More than 450 calories per cup for kibble, or a higher-fat diet with more than 50 grams of fat per 1,000 calories.

-- For weight loss: Less than 350 calories per cup for kibble, or a diet with portions premeasured for your dog.
+For weight loss: Less than 350 calories per cup for kibble, or a diet with portions premeasured for your dog.

 Check out this study for more reading on senior dog nutrition.
 Remember, there is currently no senior, geriatric, or mature dog food nutrient profile recognized by the Association of American Feed Control Officials (AAFCO).
 That means there is no guarantee that senior food will contain a certain amount of protein, fiber, or any of the nutrients mentioned here.

-Senior Dog Food Requires Higher Digestibility
+Dog Food for Senior Dogs Requires Higher Digestibility

 Still, the best diet for a dog that is aging, with or without medical conditions, is usually one that is tailored to that dog.
 You should see a range of modifications to senior dog foods that try to target digestion-related changes, from added soluble fiber (to function as a prebiotic, or food for the bacterial microbiome) to increased fat (to make the food more dense calorically or to aid in digestion).
 These adjustments may not be right, or even necessary, for most dogs.
-Bottom line: every dog digests foods differently, no matter their age.
+Bottom line: every dog digests food differently, no matter their age.
 If your senior pet does not seem to be taking to a particular food, it may be time to try something different.

 Dog Food for Seniors to Fight Dental Disease

-In fact, many dog food products out there marketed or labeled specifically for
+In fact, many dog food products out there marketed or labeled specifically for disease are just regular foods with more moisture added.
+Of course, some do have ingredients meant to combat oral problems, including:

 Keep in mind that the best treatment for infected gums or teeth is a cleaning and proper care from a vet.

-Added Joint Supplements for Seniors
+Added Joint Supplements for Senior Dogs

 Added MCTs, DHA, and Antioxidants in Dog Food